AndreMIsidoro/tools/gobuster/README.md

 		-o : specify output file (still prints to the stdoutput)

 	vhost : virtual host brute-forcing mode (not the same as DNS!)
+		--append-domain <domain> : domain to be appended to the virtual domain from the word list